RoelofRuis/termites/readme.md

 ### Usage

-A `Builder` is used to create a cohesive node.
+When writing a constructor for a node, first create a builder using `termites.NewBuilder`.

-First create a builder using `termites.NewBuilder` and then use this builder when constructing ports.
+Pass this builder when constructing ports for your node, using the `termites.NewInPort` and `termites.NewOutPort` functions.

 ```go
 package yourpackage